-The inverted tree, one of the first diagrams I placed on my web site, draws attention to the complications that can arise because we are able to reflect on our past, speculate about our future and, as often as not, skip over the present.
+The inverted tree, one of the first diagrams I placed on my web site, draws attention to the complications that can arise when we reflect on our past, speculate about our future and, as often as not, skip over the present.
+Naiken Therapy was one way to give expression to our spiritual selves/ This was brought to my attention by:

-has drawn my attention to ways of working that are less well-known to me.
+…. he has a number of very different ways of relating to our ‘self’ that are less well-known to me.
 Some of his spiritual direction draws my attention to the impact of our relationship with time – one that can undermine or improve our emotional well-being.

 One practical way this can be done can be found on an UK-based web site that describes Naikan Therapy.
 This can be found at: